KarryRen/MgRL-CE/README.md

   > In order to minimize the interference caused by missing data, this study intercepts the sample data from the original dataset for the **3-year period from 2012 to 2014**, and excludes the clients with **more than 1 day of missing data** in the interval, and finally retains the electricity consumption data of **320 clients**.
 The target task of this paper is to **predict the next day's electricity consumption of each client**, and the dataset is divided into training set, validation set and test set according to the time sequence, which covers 24 months, 6 months and 6 months, respectively.
 The feature data input to the network has **5 kind of granularity**: 1 day (coarsest), 12 hours, 4 hours, 1 hour and 15 minutes (finest).
   >
-  > ATTENTION: During the preprocessing i have also **changed the unit of data from kW*15min to kWh** and **adjusted the scale of data distribution  by dividing each client data by their daily electricity consumption on the first day**.
+  > ATTENTION: During the preprocessing I have also **changed the unit of data from kW*15min to kWh** and **adjusted the scale of data distribution by dividing each client data by their daily electricity consumption on the first day**.

   - The preprocess code is in `elect_preprocess.py`, [**HERE**](https://github.com/KarryRen/MgRL-CE/blob/main/datasets/datasets_preprocess/elect_preprocess.py) !
 You can **RUN** it by：